1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 Focusing on this mission of education brings me a sense of immense fulfillment, way beyond doing "fun" work at every moment would.
 I chose to do "fulfilling" work first.
 And when there happens to be cross-over between "fun" and "fulfilling"... it's magic! ✨ I hope I can find more of those moments over the next 5 years.

-## Company Culture: Working from Costa Rica
+## Company Culture: Work-Trips to Costa Rica

 Living and working in Minnesota, the winters get _very_ harsh cold.
 We've been working in Costa Rica together in mid-January to offset that for 3 weeks.